Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: The simulation of SM backgrounds and signal samples.

 For the scenario involving light vectors and dark matter particles ($\chi_{1}$ and $\chi_{2}$), we assume the mass values outlined in Table \ref{table:tab1}.
 With $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{DM} = 1.0$, Table \ref{table:tabchi} presents the Leading Order (LO) production cross section times branching ratios for different Z$^{\prime}$ and DM mass points at the ILC with $\sqrt{s}$ = 500 GeV.

 The Monte Carlo simulations have been utilized to generate the SM background samples and calculate their cross-sections in leading order, as shown in Table \ref{table:tab3}.
 The signal samples and SM background processes were estimated from these simulations, normalized to their cross-sections, and an integrated luminosity of 4 ab$^{-1}$.

-A flat 10\% uncertainty was applied to account for systematic effects.
+The systematic uncertainties considered in this analysis include the following: integrated luminosity contributes 0.26\%, while the shape of the luminosity spectra adds a significant 5\%.
+Additionally, the beam polarization is estimated to be between 0.02\% and 0.08\%, and the beam energy uncertainty is pegged at 0.2\%.
+Furthermore, the Delphes detector performance, which encompasses tracking and muon energy resolution, introduces about 4\% uncertainty.
+When we take all these factors into account, an overall flat 10\% uncertainty was applied to account for systematic effects \cite{monoPhoton-ilc1,monoPhoton-ilc2,delphes-systematics}.